theupweb/project-ideas/README.md

 ## Movie Finder App

 ### Description
- A web app that displays the saerched movie's name, rating ⭐, cast and more!!
+ A web app that displays the searched movie's name, rating ⭐, cast and more!!
 ### Usage
  Movie App
 ### Prefrerred Stack